Lex-voda/Chinese-Character-Stroke-Sequence-Dataset/README_EN.md

 Like CCES, this dataset contains annotation information for 9523 Chinese characters, and all images are 1024*1024 binary images.

-The data generation script finally generates 9523 npz files, each of which is a compressed three-dimensional matrix.
+The data generation script ultimately generates 9523 npz files, each of which is a compressed three-dimensional matrix.
 Each slice on the 0th dimension is a stroke of the character, arranged in stroke order.
 If stacked on the 0th dimension, it forms a complete character.
+Also, the non-zero values in each slice matrix are the label values of that stroke.

 This dataset retains as much information as possible for researchers to use.

 #### Usage Instructions